Niimphu/ft_irc/README.md

 <img src='https://github.com/Niimphu/ft_irc/blob/main/screen.png' width='600'>

 ## Overview
-In this project, we are tasked with developing an IRC server that works with a specific "reference client".
-For our server, we chose to use [HexChat](https://hexchat.github.io/), and configured our parser and replies to follow [https://modern.ircdocs.horse/#part-message]("modern IRC protocol").
+In this project, we are tasked with developing an IRC server in C++98 standard that works with a specific "reference client".
+For our server, we chose to use [HexChat](https://hexchat.github.io/), and configured our parser and replies to follow ["modern IRC protocol"](https://modern.ircdocs.horse/#part-message).

 The subject brief specifies that, as well as handling a certain set of commands, the server should also:
  - use one call to poll()